anavc97/RL-for-Autonomus-Vehicles/README.md

 source ~/carla-ros-bridge/catkin_ws/devel/setup.bash
 ```

-followed by your python script
+followed by the python script you want to run

 5. (optional) Copy file *carla_ros_bridge_with_example_ego_vehicle.launch* to */[path]/[to]/carla-ros-bridge/ros-bridge/carla_ros_bridge/launch/* (or just edit the file already in that folder)